Old Nubian

 Old Nubian (also called Middle Nubian or Old Nobiin) is an extinct Nubian language, attested in writing from the 8th to the 15th century AD.
 It is ancestral to modern-day Nobiin and closely related to Dongolawi and Kenzi.
 It was used throughout the kingdom of Makuria, including the eparchy of Nobatia.
-The language is preserved in more than a hundred pages of documents and inscriptions, both of a religious (homilies, prayers, hagiographies, psalms, lectionaries), and related to the state and private life (legal documents, letters), written using an adaptation of the Coptic alphabet.
+The language is preserved in more than a hundred pages of documents and inscriptions, both of a religious nature (homilies, prayers, hagiographies, psalms, lectionaries), and related to the state and private life (legal documents, letters), written using adaptation of the Coptic alphabet.

 History

-The textual record of the Old Nubian language covers a timespan of several centuries and a geographical area that is considerably larger than the one in which the present-day Nile Nubian languages were spoken before the construction of the Aswan dams.® The northernmost attestation of the language is the monumental plaque for Saint George in the Wädi an-Natrün (WN) in Lower Egypt. the southernmost inscription of a Nubian-like language has been found in Soba, close to Khartoum (Soba), while toward the west an inscription has been found in Kordofan (Kordofan).
-However, both in geographical and linguistic terms, these texts are outliers.
-The great majority of the Old Nubian material derives from the Nubian "heartland' along the Nile between the Ist and 4th Cataract.